$SU(2)_L$ deconstruction and flavour (non)-universality: Phenomenology: -preserving observables

 \subsection{LHC constraints}

 CMS and ATLAS searched for sequential $Z^\prime$ and $W^{\prime}$ bosons, massive vector bosons with the same couplings as the SM ones.
 We rescale the branching fractions and production cross sections, taking into account the LHC luminosities that we obtain from \texttt{ManeParse}~\cite{Clark:2016jgm}, to obtain the limits on $M_{W^\prime}$ in our model.
-The total widths for the branching fractions are calculated taking into account both fermionic and bosonic decays~\cite{Pappadopulo:2014qza}.
-We use $pp\to W^\prime, Z^\prime$ with $W^{\prime}\to \ell \nu$~\cite{ATLAS:2019lsy}, $Z^{\prime}\to \ell^+ \ell^-$~\cite{CMS:2021ctt}, $W^{\prime}\to \tau \nu$~\cite{ATLAS:2021bjk}, $Z^{\prime}\to b\bar b$~\cite{ATLAS:2019fgd}, and $Z^{\prime}\to \tau^+ \tau^-$~\cite{ATLAS:2017eiz} searches, with integrated luminosities of $139-140$\,fb$^{-1}$, except the last one which uses $36$\,fb$^{-1}$.
+The total widths for the branching fractions are calculated taking into account both fermionic and bosonic decays~\cite{Pappadopulo:2014qza}.\footnote{Here, for the models 1 and 2, we assume that the vector-like leptons $L_{L,R}$ are heavy enough to forbid the decay of the massive vector triplet into them.
+Notice that if this were not the case, the branching fractions of the triplet to SM fields would decrease, weakening the bounds from direct searches.} We use $pp\to W^\prime, Z^\prime$ with $W^{\prime}\to \ell \nu$~\cite{ATLAS:2019lsy}, $Z^{\prime}\to \ell^+ \ell^-$~\cite{CMS:2021ctt}, $W^{\prime}\to \tau \nu$~\cite{ATLAS:2021bjk}, $Z^{\prime}\to b\bar b$~\cite{ATLAS:2019fgd}, and $Z^{\prime}\to \tau^+ \tau^-$~\cite{ATLAS:2017eiz} searches, with integrated luminosities of $139-140$\,fb$^{-1}$, except the last one which uses $36$\,fb$^{-1}$.
 To correct for this difference in luminosities, we do a naive rescaling of $\sqrt{36/140}$ to the cross-section limits to estimate the limit at $140$\,fb$^{-1}$.\footnote{Both signal and background scales linearly in the luminosity $L$.
-Since statistical relative fluctuations decrease like $1/\sqrt{L}$, the limits on the NP signal cross section typically scale like $ \sqrt{L}$.} We then show the strongest limit we obtain out of these different channels.
+Since statistical relative fluctuations decrease like $1/\sqrt{L}$, the limits on the NP signal cross section typically scale like $ \sqrt{L}$. } We then show the strongest limit we obtain out of these different channels.
 Limits on the new bosons in these searches are only given for masses up to $4-7$\,TeV.
 For heavier masses, we use non-resonant di-lepton and mono-lepton searches to further constrain the parameter space.
 For this, we implemented a $\chi^2$ as a function of the dimension-6 semileptonic Wilson coefficients (see \cref{sec:AppSMEFT}) using \texttt{HighPT}~\cite{Allwicher:2022mcg}.
-For large triplet masses, we also include di-jet+photon searches to constrain four-quark operators of light families, taking the limit of the Wilson coefficients from~\cite{Bartocci:2023nvp}.
+For large triplet masses, we also include di-jet+photon searches using $79.8$\,fb$^{-1}$~\cite{ATLAS:2019itm} to constrain four-quark operators of light families, taking the limit of the Wilson coefficient from~\cite{Bartocci:2023nvp},